frankelavsky/academic_homepage/_posts/2025-04-14-overlays-ruin-personalization.md

 This is why in my work on *Softerware*, we argued that we need better infrastructure for interoperability.
 Right now, our infrastructures primarily concern themselves with scale.
 But we need infrastructure that is also concerned with *care*, *agency*, and *convenience*.
 This is why our computers and devices should be where all of the options we find in an overlay should exist.
 And ideally, we have a "profile" in an ecosystem (not to just harp for Apple here) like Apple: we set up something about ourselves that can persist across devices and every application and experience within that device.

 And that way, *every* website we visit won't need an overlay, it instead just needs to ingest your own settings.
-Whether it is video games, data visualizations, or future interfaces, we can't expect impersonal things (like a website) to be where our personalization lives and operates.
+Whether it is websites, data visualizations, or future interfaces, we can't expect impersonal things to be where our personalization lives and operates.

 We need to keep the web *impersonal-but-caring*: it should provide a hospitable environment (be as accessible as possible by default) and then just do the things we've asked of it.